alanwhite1203/alanwhite1203.github.io/EqCallable.md

 Should the structure remain alive up to maturity, the floating coupon receiver receives a put option on the reference asset.
 This put option must first be ‘knocked-in’ by the reference asset having fallen below some barrier on one or more of its observation dates.

-Callable valuation is based on numeric approaches, such as FPE or Monte-Carlo.

 References: